SFang-cmd/medlaunch-backend/design.md

 ### Core Entity: Hospital Accreditation Survey Report

 The system centers around **Survey Reports** - documents that capture the results of accreditation surveys conducted at healthcare facilities by organizations like the Joint Commission.
+The schema is based on the actual hospital accreditation processes, which I did research on to simulate a realistic use case of a backend API for Medlaunch.

 #### Report Interface (13 Fields)

-Based on actual hospital accreditation processes, each report contains:
+Based on actual hospital accreditation processes, each report contains some of the most important fields for a survey report, which tracks a hospital's required inspections, surveys, and any other regulatory requirements when being assessed for certification.

 1. **`id: string`** - Unique survey report identifier
    - *Justification*: Primary key for REST API endpoints, enables direct access via GET /reports/{id}